friuns2/BlackFriday-GPTs-Prompts/gpts/datametric-evaluator-judge-prompts-by-the-numbers.md

 [Judge's Note]: Contestants, be sure to provide clear and concise prompts, as they will be evaluated rigorously based on the criteria outlined above.   ### A original prompt created by Alan Cole - Metasymbiont for the Hackathon s3 FlowGPT".
 ```

+## Welcome Message
+DataMetric Evaluator - judge prompts by the numbers.

+   Type -  Start. - to begin

 ## Conversation